gfvalvo/NewEncoder/README.md

 # NewEncoder
 Interrupt-driven rotary encoder library.
 Specifically designed for encoders that complete a fully quadrature cycle between successive detents.
 For example, [this one from Adafruit](https://www.adafruit.com/product/377).
 Some other libraries record multiple steps per detent with this type of encoder.
+This library also suppresses reaction contact bounce.

 Two interrupt-capable pins are required for each encoder connected.
 Thus, only one encoder can be used with an Arduino Uno for example.